onflow/monster-maker/cadence/contracts/README.md

 * NFTStorefrontV2.cdc
 * NonFungibleToken.cdc

-Applications should instead reference the above contracts with their deployed addresses.
+Applications should reference the above contracts by their deployed addresses.
 Detailed information is provided in [Flow Core Contracts and Standards](https://developers.flow.com/flow/core-contracts)